Wood Flooring – Finding a Fitter

 As a wood flooring specialists Direct Wood Flooring can point you in the right direction for professional fitting services.
 Whether you’re wanting an approved or local fitter, they have the knowledge and expertise to guide you along the way.

 National Institute of Carpet & Floorlayers (NICF)

 The NICF consist of approved members only.
 The stringent criteria means they only recommend fitters who provide excellent services in the fields of carpet, laminate, domestic sheet vinyl, luxury vinyl tile and wood flooring fitting.

 It is generally best to look for an expert in wood floor fitting as opposed to someone who offers an array of fitting services.
 These tend to be more specialised in the area and will have a reputation they will want to maintain by providing a high quality finish.

 Get Multiple Estimates

 It’s always best to get more than one estimate to make sure your getting good value for your money.
 Bear in mind – quality work won’t be cheap and cheap work won’t be great quality.
-Of course your budget will influence what you feel is the best price however you should aim for a highest quality you can afford and try to negotiate the price.
-We all love a bargain especially for good quality work!
+Of course, your budget will influence what you feel is the best price however you should aim for the highest quality you can afford and try to negotiate the price.
+We all love a bargain, especially for good quality work!